T3tsuo/EverstoneFarming/README.md

 * run: pip install -r requirements.txt

 ## Where to start running the code:
+* Make sure your character is running and not walking
 * Make sure the last pokecenter you've been in is the one at Canalave City
 * Start at the nurse in the pokecenter
 * The code will ask you to input the amount of times you can use sweet scent and how long (in seconds) you want the code to run for: